subfuzion/appmesh-blog/colorapp/walkthrough.md

 * `AWS_DEFAULT_REGION` - set to one of the [Currently available AWS regions for App Mesh]
 * `ENVIRONMENT_NAME` - will be applied as a prefix to deployed CloudFormation stack names

 Run the `vpc.sh` script to create a VPC for the application in the region you specify.
 It will be configured for two availability zones (AZs); each AZ will be configured with a public and a private subnet.
-You can choose to from one of the nineteen [Currently available AWS regions for App Mesh].
+You can choose from one of the nineteen [Currently available AWS regions for App Mesh].
 The deployment will include an [Internet Gateway] and a pair of [NAT Gateways] (one in each AZ) with default routes for them in the private subnets.

 ***Create the VPC***